 - Canyon Lake The City of Canyon Lake is fiscally sound but its opportunities for economic development are limited.
 The City will begin providing fire protection services on January 1, 2022.
 It is common for municipalities that provide fire protection services to have rapidly escalating pension and Other Post-Employment Benefits ("OPEB") costs.
-The City of Canyon Lake's fiscal management of the new fire department will need to be carefully managed. - Corona Voters approved a sales tax increase that puts the City of Corona in a better fiscal position, and the City has accumulated substantial reserves, but is still experiencing rapidly growing pension and OPEB liabilities. - Eastvale The City of Eastvale is experiencing conflicts related to provision of parks and recreation facilities and services as a result of a service boundary that bifurcates the City.
+The City of Canyon Lake's fiscal management of the new fire department will need to be carefully managed. - Corona Voters approved a sales tax increase that puts the City of Corona in a better fiscal position, and the City has accumulated substantial reserves, but is still experiencing rapidly growing pension and OPEB liabilities. - Eastvale The City of Eastvale reports that it is experiencing conflicts related to provision of parks and recreation facilities and services as a result of two (2) special districts providing these services in the City.
 Eastvale's northern extent is also a challenging area for the City to provide fire protection services.
 There may be opportunities for shared services in this area from a neighboring jurisdiction, such as the City of Jurupa Valley.
 The City of Eastvale is fiscally healthy.